 Volunteers are notified of their acceptance in April, before the May 1 registration rate increase.

 The General Assembly Planning Committee (GAPC) is committed to providing a rich and rewarding experience to all attendees at General Assemblies.
-As a part of this commitment, the General Assembly Planning Committee is funding GA registrations for five volunteers selected to serve as GA Chaplains.
-These individuals must be ministers in final fellowship with the Unitarian Universalist Association Ministerial Fellowship Committee (MFC) and in good standing with the Unitarian Universalist Ministers Association (UUMA), who have excellent pastoral skills and bring knowledge and skills in both anti-oppression work and cultural sensitivity.
+As a part of this commitment, the General Assembly Planning Committee is funding GA registrations for six volunteers selected to serve as GA Chaplains.
+These individuals must be Unitarian Universalist Association fellowshipped ministers, preferably in final fellowship, competent and comfortable with AR/AO/MC understanding and practice.
+Applicants should be in good standing with the Ministerial Fellowship Committee (MFC) and the Unitarian Universalist Ministers Association (UUMA), have excellent pastoral skills, and bring knowledge and skills in both anti-oppression work and cultural sensitivity.

 For more information contact generalassembly @ uua.org.